CDCgov/SC2CLIA/Cecret/bin/report/report_README_stub.md

 ***

 #### Requires
 The Singularity container described in Cecret/configs/singularity-r.def.
-Currently all R-based scripts and versions.sh execute within this container from the outside.
+As of container version 2.0, all R-based scripts and versions.sh are included in this container and execute within it.
+`singularity --bind /mnt,<hostMntPt> exec --app report <singularity_container_name.sif> <runID> <analysisDirFP> <seqDirFP>`
-`singularity exec --bind /mnt,/path/to/host/directory/containing/all/files/required/for/analysis singularity_container_name.sif Rscript script_name.R <args>` Note the mount point in the host directory tree must include both the required scripts and the required input files.
+Note that the mount point in the host directory tree must be high enough to include all required input files and output locations below it.

 #### Use
-To view script options: `Rscript config.R --help`
+To view script options: `singularity run-help --app report <singularity-container-name.sif>`

 #### Outputs
 All html outputs are placed in the Cecret analysis directory under report by default.
 Standard outputs include: